prettydiff/prettydiff/README.md

  - used as markup-beauty function
  <http://prettydiff.com/lib/markup_beauty.js>

- * o object literal is in the pd.js file and exists to provide a one time and external means of access to the DOM.
+ * pd.o object literal is in the api/dom.js file and exists to provide a one time and external means of access to the DOM.

  -----------------------------------------------------------------------
  * The code mentioned above has significantly expanded documentation in